TGBDStudio/Launcher/README.md

 # Launcher
-TGBD Launcher to projekt który umożliwia pobieranie oraz uruchamianie gier/aplikacji z studia TGBD
+TGBD Launcher is a launcher that allows you to install and manage our projects